alvinllobrera/wise-log-aws/README.md

 ## Filtering log events, before writing to CloudWatch
-WiseAppender ships with `ThresholdFilterWithExclusion` - log events filter that gives ability to filter logs before they are consumed them by the appender.
+WiseAppender ships with `ThresholdFilterWithExclusion` - log events filter that gives ability to filter logs before they are sent to AWS CloudWatch.

-For example, it's possible to set `ROOT` logger level to `INFO`, but pass all the events with level `WARN` to the `WiseAppender` except the events from loggers with defined prefix (`excludedLogPrefixList`).
+For example, it's possible to set `ROOT` logger level to `INFO`, but only allow log events with level `WARN` or above, to the `WiseAppender` but allow logs with a defined prefix (`excludedLogPrefixList`) to be excluded from the level filter application.
 See the example:

 ```
   <!-- deny all events with a level below WARN, except for io.wisetime.* packages -->